The Hyundai Genesis Coupe is two-door sports car that shares its rear-wheel-drive platform with the refined Genesis luxury sedan.

-Outside, the Genesis Coupe retains its blend of traditional coupe proportions and modern details but now features the same hexagonal grille that adorns the Veloster hatchback and several other recent Hyundai models.
-The hood receives a pair of air vents for better engine cooling, while a row of LED lights above each foglamp adds another level of embellishment.
-Restyled headlamps round out the exterior changes.
+Outside, the Genesis Coupe features a blend of traditional coupe proportions and modern details, and its front end is characterized by a hexagonal grille that adorns the Veloster hatchback and several other recent Hyundai models.
+The hood boasts a pair of air vents for better engine cooling, while a row of LED lights above each fog lamp adds another level of embellishment.

 While the Genesis Coupe has always handled corners with aplomb, the latest version was upgraded with retuned low-velocity-control suspension dampers for an improved ride and better handling than the outgoing model.
-Those looking for even more can opt for R-Spec trim level (discussed in detail below), which adds goodies like Brembo brakes and a limited-slip differential.
+Those looking for even more can opt for R-Spec trim level (discussed in detail below), which adds goodies like Brembo brakes.